 • Operation of a brine concentrator unit which recycles approximately 100 gallons of water per minute.

-• Operation of a mobile reverse osmosis unit, reclaiming approximately 75,000 kL of waste water for reuse each year.
+• Operation of several mobile reverse osmosis units, recycled a total of 30,968 kL of waste water for reuse during 2018.

 • Communication to personnel through daily reports to watch for and prevent excess water from running.